 Flat Roof Insurance for High Value Homes

-Flat Roof insurance for high-value homes is a specialist area as most properties are built with a pitched, slate or tile roof.
+Flat Roof insurance for high-value homes is a specialist area as most properties are built with a pitched roof.
 These pitched roof properties are classed as ‘standard construction’ and can be insured with most household insurance companies.
 However, some properties are built with a proportionate, or even complete, flat roof.
 Flat roof properties are non-standard and in that respect require a more bespoke approach when considering high value home insurance.

 London has a high proportion of Flat Roof (or partially Flat Roof properties) and these can be a little tricky to insure.
 London’s population currently stands at around 8.5 million and is set to increase to 9.2 million by 2021. (www.london.gov.uk) You can see then that many people could experience difficulty when seeking quality insurance.

 Flat Roof Insurance in London

 Due to the density of both the population and the housing, renovation and repair costs are considerably higher in the capital than elsewhere in the UK.
 Demand for property combined with limited supply, particularly in sooght after areas, has led to house inflation of 485% since 1995 in SW1 postcode alone. (www.home.co.uk.)
 Similar increases can be found across the board and with house prices at an all-time high, it has never been more important to ensure that your house insurance is adequate in the event of a claim.